Atkinson-Lab/Tractor-tutorial/Visualization.md

 -------

-## Example: Generating Manhattan and QQ Plots
+## Generating Manhattan and QQ Plots

 The following code demonstrates how to create a Manhattan and Q-Q plots from Tractor summary statistics.
 The code will generate plots for all ancestral terms within the summary statistics.